 Step 1: Cleaning and Sanitizing

-The first stage isn’t actually brewing if you already have all of the essential equipment.
+The first stage isn’t brewing if you already have all the essential equipment.

 Everything that will come in touch with your beer throughout the brewing process should be thoroughly washed with an unscented mild detergent.

-Then they must be sanitized with a “sanitation-grade” solution.
-It’s ideal to utilize no-rinse kinds because they make the process easier while still being effective.
+Utilizing no-rinse kinds is ideal because they make the process more accessible while still being effective.

 It’s time to finally start brewing after you’ve thoroughly cleaned and sterilized your equipment.